seaweedfs/messaging-client-go/README.md

 * Network channel for Go.
 * Pub/Sub to a distributed persisted message queue.

+Current examples are in Go.
+But more examples can be easily added by the gRPC API.

 ## Network Channel

 Originally Go has a netchan package, but it is found hard to implement.
 Here is just one way to implement it.